25 Jun Out of Place? Being Anti-Colonial in Law School

 Current students must understand that law schools and legal pedagogy have come a long way in this past generation; you should also know that they were kicking and screaming throughout.
 They still are.
 Communities of students and scholars, those very ones historically instrumentalised or ignored within the legal imaginary, are forcing them to adapt.
 Because of these efforts, we observe greater representation in law schools and perhaps even less dejection in legal education than just two decades ago.
 We remain distant from a space that can accommodate Cabral and Sankara, but we are amenable to Kapur and Marks.
 Still, the quandary about how to teach law in a manner that does not bolster the rampant inequalities that pervade modern societies, most of which are rooted in colonial legacies, remains an open question.

 More and more, the time of my legal education resembles something of an interregnum.
 My professors looked like octogenarian monarchs breathing their last gasps and seething about a future they could no longer author.
 Today, the queen is dead and her court is in flux.
 I note that some of my colleagues and many of my students vary in shade, and sometimes in politics too.
 But where do these newcomers sit within the discipline?
 Do we occupy a periphery or have we moved the centre?
 And what do these tensions mean for the teaching of international law?
 How do we reconcile anti-colonialism with the pro-colonial legacies that shape modern international legality?
 Is it appropriate or sufficient to teach the subject through a TWAIL lens and what does that look like?
 Or, like Anghie argues on this blog, do we agree that we must subject students to positivist and liberal legal doctrine, and that the brutality of this worldview when joined to critique will provoke a legal consciousness not beholden to Eurocentric prejudices?
 This is the conundrum facing law professors, or at least the cohort of international law professors committed to anti-colonial struggle: the conundrum between canon and critique.
-A critique absent the cannon is de-moored, yet it is the normalisation of the cannon that makes the critique salient.
+A critique absent the canon is de-moored, yet it is the normalisation of the canon that makes the critique salient.

-Stated otherwise, the cannon is not a benign construct but an ideological framework.
+Stated otherwise, the canon is not a benign construct but an ideological framework.
 Anghie leaves this out in his otherwise elucidative piece, overlooking the fact that it’s not only that international law excludes my teenage heroes, but that I was compelled to learn (and now to teach) the musings of anti-heroes.
 Both in substance and in form, international law normalises colonial logics, reducing anti-colonial struggle to critique, or deviance in the preferred nomenclature of state actors.
 It feels a lot like teaching someone about birth control once pregnant.
 Invaluable to be sure, but the span of trajectories has narrowed considerably.

 Just as my professors were silent about (anti-)colonialism, not once did they mention Eurocentrism; I’m quite certain they didn’t fret about it, or even notice it either.
 This is quite the feat, seeing that I gained my first law degree in Canada, a settler-colonial state with not one but two histories of colonial conquest.
 In international law, we learned about jus cogens, article 38, and state practice.
 To a lesser degree, we studied the Geneva Conventions, the VCLT, and some of the (now) eminently stale debate about whether international law truly is law.
 I recall feeling nonplussed, having numbed to the ahistorical malarkey my professors fed me.